When Your Child Needs Emergency Surgery

 - Illnesses or surgery that your child has had

 - The surgeon will perform the surgery.

 - The anesthesiologist will control the amount of anesthesia your child receives.
 A nurse anesthetist may assist him or her.
-This person also has training to give anesthesia.
-Special equipment is used to monitor your child's heart rate, blood pressure, and blood oxygen levels.
-The anesthesia will be stopped once surgery is complete.
+This person is also trained to give anesthesia.
+Devices are used to watch your child's heart rate, blood pressure, and blood oxygen levels.
+The anesthesia will be stopped once surgery is done.

 After emergency surgery